Wildlife Moments on a Cruise to Alaska

 As a destination overflowing with wildlife and natural spectacles, Alaska steals your breath away at every opportunity.
 With more miles of coastline than the rest of the USA combined, an ocean cruise has long been the most traditional introduction for visitors to Alaska – and that’s exactly how I planned to explore.

-As I set off from Vancouver on board the MS Volendam, the magic and excitement began to build.
+As I set off from Vancouver on board the ship, the magic and excitement began to build.
 Almost as soon as we sailed, our ship began to ply the waters of the scenic Canadian Inside Passage – a narrow and steep-sided water channel flowing between mainland British Columbia and Vancouver Island.
 Looking out from the ship’s deck I spotted a monumental splash in the distance.
 Binoculars already in hand, I investigated and realised the cause of the water disturbance was a humpback whale breaching, as once again it launched its entire 30-tonne body out of the water!

 Bears and bald eagles